BlueN1nja1/Twelve/README.md

 Feature Requests and Bugs?:
 ---------------------------------------------------------------------------------------------------------------------
 For feature requests, please submit them in the "Issues" tab with a [Feature Request] tag in your issue title.
-For any bugs, please submit them in the "Issues" tab with a [Bug Report] tag in your issue title along with a logcat so I can fix it quicker.
+For any bugs, please submit them in the "Issues" tab with a [Bug] tag in your issue title along with a logcat so I can fix it quicker.

 Special Versions:
 ---------------------------------------------------------------------------------------------------------------------